holgerteichgraeber/TimeSeriesClustering.jl/README.md

 The optional input parameters to `load_timeseries_data()` are the number of periods `K` and the number of time steps per period `T`.
 By default, they are chosen such that they result in daily time slices.

-Custom data can be stored in the folder INSERT HERE and should be in the following format:
-INSERT HERE

 ### Clustering
 `run_clust()` takes the full `data` and gives a struct with the clustered data as the output.